 Now you know what benefits of recommendation systems you may experience.
 If you are intending to implement an ML-based recommendation system to your website you need to do the following actions:

 - Identify your KPIs that can be improved with recommenders and decide on the strategy you want to use – how you would like to use the data.
-For example, you may want to increase the repeat sales, sell more new products or reduce the operational costs.
+For example, you may want to increase repeat sales, sell more new products, or reduce the operational costs.

 - Identify the areas where your customers may need to be guided more.

 - Check what data you already have collected: personal, behavioral, attributive, demographics.

 - Send your requirements to Greenice for estimation and get a free quote in a few days.

 Hopefully, this article makes it easy to understand all aspects of recommenders and gave you a vector for further steps for building your own recommendation system!